tenant dies in your rental property

 Table Of Contents For What To Do If A Tenant Dies In Your Property

-While it is unpleasant to think about, it’s important to know exactly what to do when a tenant dies in your rental property, both to secure your property and to deal with the situation legally and with dignity and respect.
+While it is unpleasant to think about, it’s essential to know exactly what to do when a tenant dies in your rental property, both to secure your property and to deal with the situation legally and with dignity and respect.
 Here’s what we’ll cover in this article:

 A Tenant Died In Your Rental Property – Now What?